OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 Edit Flyout
 ------------

-1. Naviage to the "Lessons" tab.
+1. Navigate to the "Lessons" tab.
 2. Click on the "Start Editing" button in the bottom right-hand corner.
 3. Click "Edit" on the content you'd like to move.
 4. Use the position dropdown(s) to move from section to section or the placement within a section.